-The mission of CIRM is to accelerate the development of stem cell therapies to patients with unmet medical needs.
-To better serve this mission, CIRM is overhauling the manner in which it does business, referred to as "CIRM 2.0" in previous communications with the Independent Citizens Oversight Committee ("ICOC").
-CIRM will implement a more streamlined process for awarding and administering grants that will include frequent and predictable submission opportunities followed by rapid review, quick funding decisions, streamlined contracting and the prompt initiation of research.
-Post-award, CIRM intends to become a more active partner with its recipients to further increase the probability of timely success.
+In furtherance of CIRM's mission to accelerate the development of stem cell therapies to patients with unmet medical needs, CIRM is overhauling the manner in which it does business, referred to as "CIRM 2.0" in previous communications with the Science Subcommittee and the Board.
+As part of the process to implement a more streamlined, predictable process for awarding and administering grants, and in order to support the new features of our funding mechanisms, the Science Subcommittee recommended, and the Board approved, an interim Grants Administration Policy for projects funded.